ltatro1545/School_District_Analysis/README.md

 # School District Analysis Using Pandas
 ## Project Purpose and Overview
-A school board detected academic dishonesty in their ninth grade math and reading scores, though they are unsure as to the full extent.
+The Thomas High School school board detected academic dishonesty in their 9th grade math and reading scores, though they are unsure as to the full extent.
 An analysis comparing the same metrics across the entire school district was performed just before this discovery.
 As a result, they have requested that the 9th grade scores from Thomas High School, the school in question, be removed.
 This analysis will compare the old district summary to the new, up to date version.
 ## Results
 The school district has a total of 39,170 students across 15 different school.
 Thomas High School has a total of 1,635 students, 461 of which are in the 9th grade.
 To account for dropping 461 tests, the percentages for district scores were calculated using 38,709 as the denominator.
 Otherwise, the total student count remained the same.
 Thomas High School math and reading scores ignored the 9th grade entirely.